 Define a target that clearly states the behaviour that is to be worked on.
 If possible discuss and negotiate this with the pupil.
-Identify a special treat based on the pupils preferences and interests.
+Identify a special and meaningful reward based on the pupil's preferences and interests.
 This reward is dependent on the target behaviour only.
 Divide the day/time period into manageable sessions and award a star/stickers etc if the pupil achieves the target in that session.
 State the number of stars/stickers etc that are needed to gain the special treat and allow some room for failure.
-Eg. 3 / 4 stars = treat.
+Eg. 3/4 stars = treat.